A Detailed Guide to DIY Plumbing: Addressing Frequent Issues at Home

 What tools do I require to do my own plumbing?

-You’ll need some indispensable tools like an adjustable wrench, a plunger, pipe wrench, Teflon tape, and the screwdriver.
+You’ll need some indispensable tools like a plunger, adjustable wrench, pipe wrench, Teflon tape, and the screwdriver.

 Is DIY plumbing safe?

-You should call a professional plumber for significant plumbing issues that require specialized equipment and expertise.
+You should contact a licensed plumber to address plumbing issues that require specialized equipment and expertise.